 G04H12 United States Government and Civics - This semester course will focus on the study of the purposes, principles, and practices of American government as established by the United States Constitution.
 Students will also study our state's government structure and the various local governments in Tennessee.
-Students will also learn about the rights and responsibilities of citizens as well as how to exercise these rights and responsibilities at the local, state, and national levels.
+Students will also learn about the rights and responsibilities of citizens as well as how to exercise these rights and responsibilities at local, state, and national levels.
 The reading of primary source documents is a key feature of this course.
-Grade Level:12 Prerequisite: US History Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes

-G04H12 United States Government and Civics Honors - A more rigorous approach to learning is associated with this course.
-Students will be expected to think, read and write critically, and analytically.
+Grade Level:12 Prerequisite: US History Teacher Recommendation Needed: No Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes with this course.
+Students will be expected to think, read, and write critically and analytically.
 Students enrolled in this Honors level course may be required to complete a portfolio as part of the course requirement.
 This is a semester course which focuses on the study of the purposes, principles, and practices of American government as established by the United States Constitution.
 Students will learn the structure and processes of the government of the state of Tennessee and local governments.
-Students will also learn about the rights and responsibilities of citizens as well as how to exercise these rights and responsibilities at the local, state, and national levels.
+Students will also learn about the rights and responsibilities of citizens as well as how to exercise these rights and responsibilities at local, state, and national levels.
 In addition, the course will examine key constitutional issues and Supreme Court cases and decisions.
 The reading of primary source documents is a key feature of this course.
 Grade Level:12 Prerequisite: US History Teacher Recommendation Needed: Yes Minimum Credit: 0.5 Maximum Credit: 0.5 NCAA Approved: Yes